kubeshop/kusk-gateway/docs/contributing/development.md

 ```

 This will do the following:

-- Start minikube with the profile name "kgw" and enable the Metallb addon.
-Metallb will expose the envoyfleet services "locally" without needing to port-forward to them.
+- Start minikube with the profile name "kusk" and enable the Metallb add on.
+Metallb will expose the Envoy Fleet services "locally" without needing to port-forward to them.
-- Install our CustomResourceDefinitions
+- Install our CustomResourceDefinitions.
-- Build the docker images, cache them for faster rebuilds and deploy them with Kustomize
+- Build the docker images, cache them for faster rebuilds and deploy them with Kustomize.
-- Deploy an EnvoyFleet.
+- Deploy an Envoy Fleet.

-### Launch Kusk Gateway in your cluster
+### **Launch Kusk Gateway in Your Cluster**
 If you opt to use a cluster offering that is not Minikube, you can use the following commands to launch Kusk Gateway in your cluster:

 ```